 Filing a homeowners insurance claim

 When you have a homeowners insurance policy, you have a contract with the insurance company and there are contract conditions that must be satisfied before an insurance claim is resolved.
 Most homeowners insurance policies require that the insured homeowner notify the insurance company within a certain timeframe if there has been any loss or damage to the home.
 When there has been property damage, the homeowner is required to perform certain actions to ensure that the property is protected from any further destruction.
 When theft has occurred, insurance companies typically require that the policyholder submit a police report.

 What happens if my homeowners insurance claim is denied?

 In many cases, the insurance company denies or rejects the insurance claim.
 This may be for a variety of different reasons.
 The insurance company may state that the reported loss is not covered under the homeowners insurance policy.
 Or perhaps the claimant was not insured under the policy at the time the damage occurred.
 The insurance company may take the position that the claimant voided the policy when they took some sort of action.
 Homeowners insurance policies are contractual agreements and, as such, are open to interpretation by the courts.
 So even if your insurance company denies your initial homeowners claim, the courts may reverse that decision.

 We take on insurance companies and get results

 Insurance companies frequently dispute or deny insurance claims.
 And many homeowners accept that as the final word and never recover the compensation that they deserve.
 That is a mistake.
 At Ged Lawyers, LLP, our experienced Florida disaster recovery attorneys have a long and impressive track record of recovering the compensation you rightly deserve under your homeowner’s insurance policy.
-Don’t let the insurance companies intimidate you – contact a member of our team today at 844-443-3529 or online to schedule a complimentary consultation to discuss your property damage claim.
+Don’t let the insurance companies intimidate you – contact a member of our team today at 844-443-3529 or online to schedule a complimentary case review to discuss your property damage claim.
 We have recovered millions for our clients and can help you too.